datanav/docs/training/050_microservices/030_Novice.rst

     }
   }

 As can be seen from the above pipe config you will recognize the name of your recently created system, namely "my-system-microservice".
 Basically, by specifying this name you tell Sesam that you wish to communicate with that exact microservice.
 Additionally, the property ``{"url": "/department"}`` is of particular interest to us.
 This property tells us which endpoint we are interested in ingesting data from.
-In programming terms you would say that the dictionary with the key "url" has a value of "/department".
 As outlined, you can provide whatever value you want for the key "url".
-This means that Sesam supports the implementation and use of dynamic endpoints, i.e: for Python <path>.
-This makes interacting with microservices quite complete and as such you do not need to think about compromising on your code in order for it to work in Sesam.
+This means that Sesam supports the implementation and use of dynamic endpoints such as Python's <path>.
+This makes interacting with microservices well supported and as such you do not need to think about compromising on your code in order for it to work in Sesam.

 Finally, the topic of triggering comes into play.
 Triggering your system in Sesam is governed by how data flows in a given dataflow.
-An input pipe, that is connected directly to a system microservice, as shown in the above example, will run on a default schedule of 15 minutes, unless otherwise stated or if you choose to start the pipe manually.
+An inbound pipe, as shown in the above example, will by default run every 15 minutes, unless otherwise stated or if you choose to start the pipe manually.
 On the topic of run times, you can state specific run times by the use of cron expressions.
 A microservice that is used in the middle or at the end of a dataflow will be triggered when data flows through a specific pipe at this particular stage in the dataflow.
 As such, Sesam triggers microservices in accordance to the streams of data that makes a dataflow.
 A given change in the stream of data will trigger an interaction with a microservice, but only a load sufficient to handle the trigger will be carried out.

 .. seealso::

-  Developer Guuide > JSON Pull Protocol: :ref:`json_pull_protocol`
+  :ref:`developer-guide` > :ref:`json_pull_protocol`

-  Developer Guuide > JSON Push Protocol: :ref:`json_push_protocol`
+  :ref:`developer-guide` > :ref:`json_push_protocol`

-  Developer Guuide > Service Configuration: :ref:`continuation_support`
+  :ref:`developer-guide` > :ref:`configuration` > :ref:`continuation_support`

-  Learn Sesam: :ref:`systems-novice-2-2`
+  :ref:`learn-sesam` > :ref:`systems-novice-2-2`

-  Developer Guuide > Service Configuration: :ref:`microservice_system`
+  :ref:`developer-guide` > :ref:`configuration` > :ref:`microservice_system`

 .. _microservice-development-prerequisites-5-2: